Ahmed-2451/TuneTrail/README.md

 1. **Music Assistant**: Helps with music recommendations, playlist creation, and app features
 2. **General Assistant**: Answers general questions and provides conversation

+### Setting up Google Search API for Real-time Data

+To enable the chatbots to search the web for real-time information such as weather, news, and current events, you need to set up the Google Custom Search API:

+1. Create a Google Cloud Platform account at https://console.cloud.google.com/
+2. Create a new project
+3. Enable the "Custom Search API" in the API Library
+4. Create API credentials to get your API key
+5. Go to https://programmablesearchengine.google.com/ to create a Programmable Search Engine
+6. Configure your search engine (select "Search the entire web" option)
+7. Get your Search Engine ID
+8. Add both the API key and Search Engine ID to your `.env` file

+Without these credentials, the chatbot will still work but won't be able to provide real-time information.

 ## Project Structure